-Specify which frame rate to use for each camera.
+Specify which frame rate to use for each camera, and whether to record all frames or keyframes only.
 You can also select pre- and post-recording, allowing you to store recordings from periods preceding and following detected motion and/or specified events.